 Option 3: Multi-Select Items and Unpin them

-Option 4: Reset or Clear the Quick access Shortcuts
+Option 4: Reset Quick access (both Pinned and Frequent)

-Type the above path in File Explorer address bar, and delete this file:
+Type the above path in the File Explorer address bar, and delete this file:

 cmd.exe /c del "%AppData%\Microsoft\Windows\Recent\AutomaticDestinations\f01b4d95cf55d32a.automaticDestinations-ms"

 This clears the custom pinned and frequent items listing in Quick access.
 Windows regenerates this file immediately the next time you open File Explorer, listing the default ones.

 Note: You don’t need to clear all the

 *.automaticDestinations-ms files in that folder, as some websites suggest.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Pin it!